pha5echange/eng-tools/README.md

 12) 'eng_nodesets' converts the genres to set()s containing 'artists' as elements.
 It then finds all intersections based upon shared artists.

 13) The output file from this ('wuGraph_data') can then be processed with 'eng_network_wd'.
+This outputs, among other things, GEXF files, Laplacian Spectra, and other analyses and results.

 14) Network layout parameters can be edited in 'config_nw.txt'.

+15) Rename a GEXF file ('gexf/shm.gexf') and run 'shm.py' to calculate the SimpleHybridity Metric (SHM) for a graph.

 MANIFEST: